-Wheelock College, Boston.
-Having researched and written about the porn industry for over twenty years, Dr. Dines is internationally acclaimed as the leading expert on how pornography shapes our identities, culture, and sexuality.
-She is a consultant to government agencies in the US and abroad, including the UK, Norway, Iceland, and Canada, and a regular guest on television, radio, and print media.
+Gail Dines, PhD, is Founder and President of Culture Reframed, and Professor Emerita of Sociology and Women’s Studies, Wheelock College, Boston.
+Having researched and written about the porn industry for over 30 years, Dr. Dines is internationally acclaimed as the leading expert on how pornography shapes our identities, culture, and sexuality.
+She is a consultant to governmental agencies in the US and abroad, including the UK, Norway, Iceland, and Canada, and a regular guest on television and radio, and is widely published.
 Dr. Dines’ latest book, Pornland: How Porn Has Hijacked Our Sexuality, has been translated into five languages and adapted into a documentary film.

 Director of Health Education - Culture Reframed

 Liz Walker is an accredited sexuality educator, speaker, and author.
 In addition to her role as consultant Director of Health Education at Culture Reframed, Walker is Deputy Chair of the Australian non-profit eChildhood, mobilizing responses that reduce the harmful effects of pornography on children and young people.
 Well-connected internationally, Walker regularly provides consultancy to government, non-profit, and professional organizations.
 Educators throughout Australia and internationally utilize the IQ PROGRAMS, authored by her and underpinned by holistic sexuality education principles.
 Her work includes several children’s books, available at Porn Resilient Kids.